alexzaitsev/android-styler/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-Android%20Styler-green.svg?style=flat)](https://android-arsenal.com/details/1/2706)
 # Android Styler
 #### This plugin will save you a lot of time if you work with android layouts.
 You can easily create styles from view attributes.
+Check out [article](https://yalantis.com/blog/android-studio-plugin-development/) about this plugin.

 Download from JetBrains Plugin Repository: https://plugins.jetbrains.com/plugin/7972